-\\\ The idea of cultural or discursive frames bears a family resemblance with the terminology of pragmatist cultural sociology, which uses the terms of "cultural repertoires" (Lamont and Thévenot 2000) or "toolkits" (Swidler 1986).
-In this pragmatist tradition, the emphasis lies on how individuals choose between different repertoires/tools or combine elements from various such repertoires/toolkits to pursue their own ends.
-In our context, we are less interested in these questions, but in the more basic problem of understanding how new repertoires or tools enter the toolkits, in line with movement research that studies how a cultural movement can introduce and spread new ideas about cultural community and political legitimacy.
-We also prefer "frame" over "schema", borrowed from cognitive sciences (DiMaggio 1997), because it is associated with individual-level processes, rather than with the society-level emergence of new ideology.
+&lt;sup>6 The concept of frames bears a family resemblance with pragmatist cultural sociology, which uses terms such as "cultural repertoires" (Lamont and Thévenot 2000) or "tool kits" (Swidler 1986).
+In this pragmatist tradition, the emphasis lies on how individuals choose between different repertoires/tool kits or combine elements from various such repertoires/tool kits to pursue their own ends.
+In our context, we are less interested in these questions than we are in the more basic problem of understanding how new repertoires or tools enter the choice set, in line with movement research that studies how cultural movements can introduce and spread new ideas.
+We also prefer "frame" over "schema," borrowed from cognitive sciences (DiMaggio 1997), because the latter is associated with individual-level processes, rather than with the society-level emergence of new ideologies.

-&lt;sup>††† For a more fine-grained typology, see Benford and Snow 2000: 619-622; for a differently structured typology, Wetts 2023.
+$^7$ For a more fine-grained typology, see Benford and Snow (2000, pp. 619-22); for a differently structured typology, see Wetts (2023).

-&lt;sup>‡‡‡ Researchers who study diffusion of and between movements don't seem to rely on frame resonance mechanisms (see overview in Soule and Roggeband 2018).
+&lt;sup>8 Researchers who study diffusion of or between movements don't seem to rely on frame resonance mechanisms (see overview in Soule and Roggeband [2018]).

-adoption, as argued by a range of authors, from early diffusion scholars (Rogers 1995, pp. 240- 56) to more recent organizational sociologists (Czarniawska and Sevon 1996; Strang and Soule 1998, pp. 276-79; Levitt and Merry 2009; Love and Cebon 2008), international relations scholars (Cortell and Davis 2000, pp. 73-76), sociologists of science (Cheng et al. 2023), and adherents of world polity theory (Pope and Meyer 2016).
-To cite an example, the idea of gender equality may not sit well with cultural expectations that are widespread throughout the "patriarchal belt", stretching from the Middle East to South Asia.
+In both movement and diffusion research, many researchers have considered the role of cultural compatibility, that is, the overlap between new and old cultural frames.
+It should facilitate adoption, as argued by a range of authors, from early diffusion scholars (Rogers 1995, pp. 240-56) to more recent organizational sociologists (Czarniawska and Sevon 1996; Strang and Soule 1998, pp. 276-79; Love and Cebon 2008; Levitt and Merry 2009), international relations scholars (Cortell and Davis 2000, pp. 73-76), sociologists of science (Cheng et al. 2023), and adherents of world polity theory (Pope and Meyer 2016).
+To cite an example, the idea of gender equality may not sit well with cultural expectations that are widespread throughout the "patriarchal belt," which stretches from the Middle East to South Asia.

-In the nationalism literature, many have argued that Protestantism prepared the ground for nationalism by generating the concept of an egalitarian community to which individuals belong in an unmediated, direct way, by promoting vernacular languages as vehicles of shared faith, and by demanding that ruler and ruled belonged to the same creed (see the summary in Brubaker 2012: 6-8), thus all pre-configuring core characteristics of the idea of the nation.
+In the nationalism literature, many have argued that Protestantism prepared the ground for nationalism by introducing the concept of an egalitarian community to which individuals belong in an unmediated, direct way; by promoting vernacular languages as vehicles of shared faith; and by demanding that ruler and ruled belonged to the same creed (see the summary in Brubaker [2012, pp. 6-8]), thus preconfiguring core characteristics of the idea of the nation.

 A second variant of frame resonance is that new discursive frames can be more or less empirically credible (Snow and Benford 1988; Benford and Snow 2000), a mechanism rarely considered in diffusion research.
 For example, a well-documented description of gender inequalities in pay should enhance the credibility of feminist frames.
-We derive a specific hypothesis from this argument: romantic nationalism should become more plausible in the eyes of those sharing the same national background if nationalists have already empirically documented the existence of the nation's unique language, music, history, or folk culture.
-Most romantic nationalists identified nations, following in the footsteps of philosopher Johann
+We derive a specific hypothesis from this argument: Romantic nationalism should become more plausible if nationalists have already empirically documented the existence of a nation's unique language, music, history, or folk culture.
+Most Romantic nationalists identified nations, following in the footsteps of philosopher Johann Gottfried Herder (1744-1803), on the basis of linguistic commonality (Leerssen 2013, pp. 12-14).